An immersive, participatory location-based Mixed Reality experience in Budapest’s Jewish Quarter that makes invisible history visible.

 • who are interested in creating local European city chapters

-• or who are interested in experimenting with AR, MR, Deep fake and 3D R&D
+• or who are interested in experimenting with AR, MR, ethical deep fake and 3D R&D

 • Jewish organizations & museums